OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Jprobes and Kretprobes are additional probe types based on Kprobes that allow hooking of function entries and exits.

 Unfortunately, the stock Android kernel comes without loadable module support, which is a problem given that Kprobes are usually deployed as kernel modules.
 Another issue is that the Android kernel is compiled with strict memory protection which prevents patching some parts of Kernel memory.
-Using Elfmaster’s system call hooking method results in a Kernel panic on default Lolllipop and Marshmallow due to sys_call_table being non-writable.
+Using Elfmaster’s system call hooking method results in a Kernel panic on default Lollipop and Marshmallow due to sys_call_table being non-writable.
 We can however use Kprobes on a sandbox by compiling our own, more lenient Kernel (more on this later).

 ##### Emulation-based Analysis